wildstang/robot_framework/README.md

 ### Robot CI

-Automatically builds the project everytime a commit is pushed.
+Automatically builds the project every time a commit is pushed.
 No setup is required.

+### Docs Branch Build

+Automatically builds javadocs every time a commit is pushed to main.
+Then force-pushes the docs to the docs branch.
+This repo requires a personal access token to be added as a repository secret `UPDATE_PAT`.
+Repository secrets are found in `Settings > Secrets and variables > Actions`.

 ### Public Sync